 RN22 - Sociology of Risk and Uncertainty

 Risk is pervasive.
-In the last 20 years the concept spread out into a huge amount of societal domains.
+In the last decades the concept spread out into a huge amount of societal domains.
 The original focus on technical and environmental risks widened to areas as health and physical/mental illness, crime, regulation, social inequality, the media, public and social policy, life-style, globalisation and global risk as well as the management of everyday life and intimate relationships.
 Since the diversity of risk-domains is neither covered by technical or psychological approaches nor by the research on catastrophes a wider societal perspective on risk and uncertainty is needed.

 The central aims of the SoRU research network are to establish a sustainable discourse on the sociology of risk and uncertainty in order to support and trigger new theoretical and empirical developments in (trans-) national research.